Paul Davidson (economist)

-Paul Davidson (October 23, 1930 – June 20, 2024) was an American macroeconomist who has been one of the leading spokesmen of the American branch of the post-Keynesian school in economics.
-He has actively intervened in important debates on economic policy (natural resources, international monetary system, developing countries' debt) from a position critical of mainstream economics.
+Paul Davidson (October 23, 1930 – June 20, 2024) was an American macroeconomist who was one of the leading spokesmen of the American branch of the post-Keynesian school in economics.
+He actively intervened in important debates on economic policy (natural resources, international monetary system, developing countries' debt) from a position critical of mainstream economics.

 Early life

 Davidson did not originally choose economics as a profession.
 His primary training was in both chemistry and biology, for which he received B.Sc. degrees from Brooklyn College in 1950.
 He was a graduate student in biochemistry at the University of Pennsylvania, but switched to economics, receiving his MBA from the City University of New York in 1955, and completing his PhD at the University of Pennsylvania in 1959.

 J. Barkley Rosser Jr. from the Levy Economics Institute describes how, despite being accepted to graduate programs at Harvard, M.I.T., Berkeley and Brown, Davidson accepted an offer to the University of Pennsylvania which came with a generous financial aid package, which allowed him and his wife Louise, to start a family.